SAFEHR-data/PIXL/cli/README.md

 > **Note**
 > The `rabbitmq`, `ehr-api` and `pacs-api` services must be started prior to using the CLI
+> This is typically done by spinning up the necessary Docker containers through `docker compose`.

 See the commands and subcommands with